thi-ng/ws-ldn-2/README.md

 ## CLJS build w/ advanced optimizations

-Run the following command to build the CLJS sources with advanced optimizations:
+Run the following command to build the CLJS sources with advanced optimizations.
+The `with-profile prod` ensures that all logging messages are elided from the source at compile time.

 ```
-lein do clean, cljsbuild once min
+lein with-profile prod do clean, cljsbuild once min
 ```

 ## License